gu-fan/clickable.vim/README.rst

 Clickable.vim
 =============

+    To Make Life Easier,
+    Make Things Clickable,
-Make Things Clickable in Vim.
+    Even in Vim.

+This is a vim plugin to make fold/files clickable in vim.